Billie Burke: Career

-In 1933, Burke was cast as Millicent Jordan, a scatterbrained high-society woman hosting a dinner party in the comedy Dinner at Eight, directed by George Cukor, co-starring with Lionel Barrymore, Marie Dressler, John Barrymore, Jean Harlow and Wallace Beery.
-The movie was a great success and revitalized her career.
-She subsequently starred in many comedies and musicals, typecast as a ditzy, feather-brained upper-class matron, with her high-pitched voice.
+In 1933, Burke was cast as Millicent Jordan, a dippy, high-society woman hosting a dinner party in the comedy Dinner at Eight, directed by George Cukor, co-starring with Lionel Barrymore, Marie Dressler, John Barrymore, Jean Harlow and Wallace Beery.
+The movie was a great success and revitalized Burke's career, typecasting her in many comedies and musicals as a ditzy, scatterbrained, upper-class matron, with her high-pitched voice.

 In 1936, Metro-Goldwyn-Mayer filmed a biopic of Florenz Ziegfeld (The Great Ziegfeld), a film that won Academy Awards for Best Picture and Best Actress (Luise Rainer as Ziegfeld's common-law wife, Anna Held).
 William Powell played Ziegfeld and Myrna Loy played Burke; this infuriated Burke, who was under contract to the studio and believed she could have played herself.
 MGM, however, considered her too old to cast in the part of her younger self.

 Burke appeared in Topper (1937) in which she played the twittering and puritanical Clara Topper, who is married to a man haunted by socialite ghosts played by Cary Grant and Constance Bennett.
 She returned to the role in the film's sequels.
 Her next performance as Emily Kilbourne in Merrily We Live (1938) resulted in her only Oscar nomination.
 In 1938, she was chosen to play Glinda the Good Witch of the North in the musical The Wizard of Oz (1939), directed by Victor Fleming, starring Judy Garland.
 She had previously worked with Garland in the film Everybody Sing, in which she played Judy's histrionically hysterical actress-mother.
-Director George Cukor offered her the role of Aunt Pittypat in Gone with the Wind (1939), but she declined it.
-The role went to Laura Hope Crews, in a performance that Cukor wanted to be played in a "Billie Burke-ish manner" with "the same zany feeling".
+Director George Cukor offered Burke the role of Aunt Pittypat in Gone with the Wind (1939), but she declined it.
+Laura Hope Crews was given the role and Cukor instructed her to play it in a "Billie Burke-ish manner" with "the same zany feeling".
 Another successful film series followed with Father of the Bride (1950) and Father's Little Dividend (1951), both directed by Vincente Minnelli and starring Spencer Tracy, Joan Bennett, and Elizabeth Taylor.
 Burke also portrayed Mrs. Ernest (Daisy) Stanley in the 1942 film The Man Who Came to Dinner.

 Burke wrote two autobiographies, both with Cameron Shipp, With a Feather on My Nose (Appleton 1949) and With Powder on My Nose (Coward McCann, 1959).